Adoption of scientific knowledge and appropriate technologies is key to success: Dr. Ashraf

 What is an ideal environment for Science Popularization?
 How much PSF is contributing?

 Well there is a big room for PSF to popularize science currently only ten percent PSF is contributing.
 With the arrival of 10 new labs portfolio of PSF will be strong.
 With the time things will improve.
-For general public we are organizing popular science lectures in each center of PSF and national fairs we organized are increasing our outreach.
+For general public we are organizing popular science lectures in each center of PSF.
+We also organize national fairs which are increasing our outreach.

 What are your comments for Technology Times: